-- 1. To be considered for admission, a student must have at least a 2.0 grade point average in courses transferable to Eureka College. - Credit earned with a grade of "C" or better at other accredited colleges and universities may be applied toward Eureka College programs and requirements.
-Courses with grades of "C-," "D+," or "D" are not accepted except under the fully completed Illinois Articulation Initiative General Education Core Curriculum (see the Illinois Articulation Initiative section of the Catalog for more information). - 3.
+- 1. To be considered for admission, a student must have at least a 2.0 grade point average in courses transferable to Eureka College. - A student must have been enrolled full-time for one semester or completed at least 12 hours of transferrable coursework in 2+ semesters at an institution of higher learning. - 3.
+Credit earned with a grade of "C" or better at other accredited colleges and universities may be applied toward Eureka College programs and requirements.
+Courses with grades of "C-," "D+," or "D" are not accepted except under the fully completed Illinois Articulation Initiative General Education Core Curriculum (see the Illinois Articulation Initiative section of the Catalog for more information). - 4.
 A maximum of 68 semester hours of credit will be accepted from accredited twoyear colleges.
 A maximum of 90 semester hours of credit may be applied toward a Eureka College degree from four-year institutions.

+All accepted transfer students must submit a \$200 deposit and a copy of their final college transcript(s) to enroll in courses at Eureka College.
 Official transcripts of credit must be sent from each institution where a student has previously enrolled.
 Failure to provide transcripts of any college work may be regarded as fraudulent admission.
 In such a case, the student may be dismissed immediately, without refund of any fees for the semester in progress.